 I’ll be honest.
-I was really scared to try grilling fish on my electric grill.
+I was really scared to try grilling fish.
+But my inaugural foray with this maple citrus grilled salmon was SO GOOD.

 See, I luuurrrrve fish.
 Particularly more “fishy” fish (as my co-worker Lucy would say) like salmon.
 But dry fish?
 Blech.
 I want moist, flaky fish.
 I’ve tried making salmon in the oven in the past but haven’t had a ton of success getting it to the right consistency.
 But this grilled salmon was a REVELATION.